-As mentioned earlier, by default, the mcsolve function runs 500 trajectories.
+By default, the mcsolve function runs 500 trajectories.
 This value was chosen because it gives good accuracy, Monte Carlo errors scale as 1/n where n is the number of trajectories, and simultaneously does not take an excessive amount of time to run.
-However, like many other options in QuTiP you are free to change the number of trajectories to fit your needs.
-If we want to run 1000 trajectories in the above example, we can simply modify the call to mcsolve like:
+However, you can change the number of trajectories to fit your needs.
+In order to run 1000 trajectories in the above example, we can simply modify the call to mcsolve like: